Mermade/widdershins/README.md

 The `loadedFrom` option is only needed where the OpenAPI / Swagger definition does not specify a host, and (as per the OpenAPI [specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#fixed-fields)) the API endpoint is deemed to be based on the source URL the definition was loaded from.

-Note that the list of included files is simply passed into the header of the markdown file, they are actually included by Slate or the alternative you use.

 To see the list of highlight-js syntax highlighting themes, [click here](https://highlightjs.org/static/demo/).